Credit Card Market Share

 Here, we can also analyze the debit vs. credit card market share in the US by purchase volume.
 Namely, Visa debit held 29%, while Mastercard debit held 12% of the total market share.
 Meaning, Visa is a leader when it comes to card brands.

 Still, debit cards remain the top payment option in the country.
-Over 77 billion purchase transactions in 2018 were made via debit cards, while over 40 billion transactions came from credit cards.
+Around 86 billion purchase transactions in 2020 were made via debit cards, while over 41 billion transactions came from credit cards.
 Americans, according to the latest stats on credit card debt, have the highest average credit card balances in the world.
 This marks an interesting contrast considering that most US purchases are made with a debit card.

-American Express held 12% of the card market with a purchase volume of $0.82 trillion.
+American Express held 12% of the card market with a purchase volume of $0.82 trillion in 2019.
 The Discover card market share, finally, was insignificant as the brand’s transaction volume was only $0.14 trillion.

 Top American Issuers of Visa and Mastercard Credit Cards by Spending